AlayaCare/goliac/docs/installation.md

 admin_team: admin # the name of the team (in the `/teams` directory ) that can admin this repository
 everyone_team_enabled: false # if you want all members to have read access to all repositories

-enable_rulesets: true # can only be true if you have Github Enterprise
 rulesets:
   - pattern: .*
     ruleset: default